What is cyclophosphamide?

 - Make sure you drink a lot of liquid starting one (1) day before cyclophosphamide therapy starts and continue for 2 days after cyclophosphamide therapy ends.
 The doctor or nurse will tell you how much you should drink.
 If you are given IV cyclophosphamide therapy, you will receive IV fluids.
 The IV fluids may be given by a portable pump while you are away from the hospital.

-- Take cyclophosphamide tablets on an empty stomach with a full glass of water.
+- Take cyclophosphamide capsules on an empty stomach with a full glass of water.

 - The oral liquid cyclophosphamide can be added to juice or grape syrup right before it is taken.

 - Tell the doctor or nurse right away if you are not urinating as often as you usually do.
 You need to urinate more often than usual when receiving cyclophosphamide therapy.
 This will help prevent blood in the urine.